coroutine/err_supply/README.md

 # err_supply

-Err Supply is a Rails 3 view helper that helps produce simple, beautiful error messages.
+Err Supply is a Rails view helper that produces simple, beautiful error messages.

 The helper unpacks and rekeys the standard Rails error hash to make applying error messages to your views dead simple.
 Even better, because the extension cures Rails' brain-damaged way of recording errors from nested resources/attributes,  it works with both simple and complex forms.

 ## What Is This?